 We apply the United Nations Global Compact to guide our strategy and our corporate culture, and to drive our daily operations in a sustainable manner.
 We formalized our commitment to these 10 principles with regard to human rights, the environment, and anti-corruption.
 Telenet is an active member of the UN Global Compact Children's Rights and Business Practices Commission.
 We have also embraced the UN Sustainable Developments Goals of the UN , 17 internationally agreed targets for the development of a more sustainable society and economy.

 We monitor all aspects of our business with several internal codes of conduct.
-Our Code of Conduct is signed by the management board, senior management, and all employees with confidential roles.
+Our Code of Conduct is signed by the management board, senior management, and all Telenet employees.
 The code includes a number of business policy principles and covers themes such as equal opportunities, fair competition and anti-corruption, confidentiality of information and protection of privacy, proper accounting, conflicts of interest, insider trading and business integrity, protection of safety, health, and the environment, and rules on whistleblowers.